Home > Research > Researchers > Helen O'Keeffe

 Current Research

 T2K: Located in Japan, T2K is a long-baseline neutrino oscillation experiment that searches for the appearance of electron neutrinos in a muon neutrino beam.
 To date, the T2K experiment has produced world-leading measurements of neutrino oscillation parameters and the first suggestion of CP-violation in the neutrino sector.
-Within T2K I am a convener of the overall near detector analysis programme, convener of the near detector selection development group and a Senior Data Acquisition/Electronics expert.
+Within T2K I am a convener of the overall near detector analysis programme, convener of a near detector selection group and a Senior Data Acquisition/Electronics expert.
 My research focuses on measurements of neutrino-nucleon interactions that produce neutral pions and also using measurements of muon neutrino interactions to determine the parent hadrons that produce the neutrino beam.
 I also am actively involved with the operation and maintenance of the near detector Data Acquisition (DAQ) systems and electronics.

 SNO+: Located 2 km underground in an active nickel mine, near Sudbury, Ontario, Canada the SNO+ detector will use around 780 tonnes of linear alkylbenzene (LAB) liquid scintillator, loaded with tellurium, to search for neutrinoless double beta decay.
 The SNO+ physics programme also includes searching for invisible modes of nucleon decay and precision measurements of the solar neutrino flux.
 I am involved with measurements of radioactive backgrounds and search for invisible modes of nucleon decay.
 I am a member of the SNO+ scientific board.